Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: System Model

 \subsubsection{Task Execution Cost}

 We know that there can be multiple subsets of the belief set which can perfectly describe each event $e$, as captured by $\mathcal{B}_{e}^P$ and defined in \eqref{Equation:Perfect_Description_Def}.
-To differentiate between the perfect descriptors of an event, in \eqref{Equation:Slot_Cost}, we defined the cost of the used descriptor in time slot $n$ of episode $m$.
+To differentiate between the perfect descriptors of an event, in \eqref{Equation:Slot_Cost}, we defined the cost of the used descriptor at each time slot.
 We now compute the cost $C_m$ of the executed task in episode $m$.
-This cost will be a function of the cost of the transmitted descriptions by the speaker and the inferred descriptions by the listener during episode $m$, as follows:
+This cost will be a function of the incurred cost of the speaker and listener during episode $m$, as follows: